the1lab/1lab/src/Cat/Base.lagda.md

 and compose would seem to imply that categories form a category:
 However, since there is no upper bound on the h-level of `Ob`{.Agda}, we can not form a "category of categories".
-If we _do_ impose a bound, however, we can obtain a category of [strict categories], those which have a set of objects.
+If we _do_ impose a bound, however, we can obtain a [[category of strict categories]], those which have a set of objects.

-[strict categories]: Cat.Instances.StrictCat.html

 ```agda
 Id : ∀ {o₁ h₁} {C : Precategory o₁ h₁} → Functor C C